hgardneriv/asteroids_game/README.md

 - __P5__  - https://p5js.org/ __<-- SECRET SAUCE__ that makes the graphics, sound, and game play possible!

+- __Pixabay__ - https://pixabay.com/ - Thanks to the creators at this site, your sounds make this game funner!

 # Running Local

 1. Make sure [Node.js](https://nodejs.org/en/download) is installed locally, ideally using a version management tool like [Node Version Manager](https://github.com/nvm-sh/nvm).